ArcBlock/ocap-vue-starter/README.md

 - [semantic-ui-vue](https://github.com/Semantic-UI-Vue/Semantic-UI-Vue)
 - [semantic-ui-css](https://github.com/Semantic-Org/Semantic-UI-CSS)

+## Deployment

+We recommend deploying your project to [now.sh](http://zeit.now/):

+1. change your domain alias in [deploy.sh](./deploy.sh)
+2. run `npm run deploy`

+Congratulations, your project is online.

 ## Important NOTE

 The `template` folder just duplicate some files and folders in the root folder, you should not change any files in this folder by hand, the recommended way to update `template` folder is to run `npm run prepublish` command.